-We support with financial and human capital industry-wide initiatives, including the Responsible Minerals Initiative (RMI) and Aerospace Industries Association (AIA) which assists with our benchmarking and smelter analysis efforts.
+We support with financial and human capital industry-wide initiatives, including the Responsible Minerals Initiative (RMI) which assists with our benchmarking and smelter analysis efforts.

 We will comply with the requirements of the Dodd-Frank Act, including filing a report annually with the SEC and making such report available on our public website.

 For questions regarding our conflict minerals policy, email us or call our Corporate Ethics HelpLine at 1-800-LM-ETHIC.

 Specialized Disclosure & Conflict Minerals Report (previous 5 years)

 Our military, government and commercial customers count on Lockheed Martin’s products to work each and every time.
 Whether it is a satellite, airplane, weapon system or security system, our customers trust that our products will achieve their mission.

 The inclusion of sub-standard and unreliable parts in a Lockheed Martin product presents a serious threat to our goal of producing mission critical hardware our customers rely on.
 One cause of sub-standard and unreliable parts is counterfeit components.
 Industry reports have increased over the past several years of counterfeit electronic parts infiltrating the aerospace and defense supply chain.